melli27/cg25-NorthernKingdom/readme.txt

     - Blinn-Phong illumination
     - Skybox (Cubemap)
     - (Normal Mapping with manual tangent space computation (complex effect))

+Majority of the other code such as model loading were done by Melanie.

 The demo was tested on a NVIDIA GeForce RTX 4070 Ti SUPER and Intel.